Aysgarth Falls

-Aysgarth Falls are a triple flight of waterfalls, surrounded by woodland and farmland, carved out by the River Ure over an almost 1 mi stretch on its descent to mid-Wensleydale in the Yorkshire Dales of England, near the village of Aysgarth.
+Aysgarth Falls are a triple flight of waterfalls, surrounded by woodland and farmland, carved out by the River Ure over an almost 1 mi stretch on its descent to mid-Wensleydale in the Yorkshire Dales of England, near the village Aysgarth.
 The falls are quite spectacular after heavy rainfall as thousands of gallons of water cascade over the series of broad limestone steps, which are divided into three stages: Upper Force, Middle Force and Lower Force.